richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 $processes = Get-Process
 $processes | Out-File -FilePath "C:\Temp\processes.txt"
 ```
-*Description:* The script captures the output of `Get-Process` into a variable and then writes that output to a file.
+The script captures the output of `Get-Process` into a variable and then writes that output to a file.

 -------------------------